CALL FOR PROPOSALS FOR

 To avail of the grant, a startup must have the following qualifications:

-- Must be registered with DTI or SEC
+- Must be registered with SEC

 - Must be a startup company with one or multiple products and/or service related to health